CeleDiar/CeleDiar/README.md

 ## Hi there 👋 I'm Celeste,

-A Transportation engineer with a background in project management, operational process execution and business analysis, passionate about Data Science 📊.
+A Transport engineer with a background in project management, operational process execution and business analysis, passionate about Data Science 📊.
 I like problem-solving, connect with people, improving and optimizing systems ✅.

 - ✨ I’m currently based in the vibrant and multicultural city of Montreal, CA.
 - 🌱 I’m looking to grow and find new opportunities in the tech industry.